 - Prevention.
 Focus on overall health, wellness and disease prevention.3

-Given the nature of alcoholism it would appear that naturopathic medicine for alcoholism might be effective.
+It would appear that NAT medicine for alcoholism might be effective.

 III.
 Effectiveness of Naturopathic Medicine for Alcoholism

 Scientific medical research has not found naturopathic medicine for alcoholism treatment to be effective.
 It’s no more effective for alcoholism than the use of a placebo (“sugar pill”).

 The most popular approach to alcoholism is through the 12 steps of Alcoholics Anonymous (A.A.).
 Yet it has a success rate of only about 5%.
 That is, it has a failure rate of about 95%.
 This is a very large failure rate.
 If a medication or other therapy had no better success rate, the Federal Drug Administration (FDA) would never approve its use.
 Indeed, those who seek no help have a much higher success rate.